Using ADHD drugs such as Adderall and Ritalin to study and party can be dangerous and deadly. Here's what parents and students should know.

 But abuse may ratchet up again with students back on campuses.
 Previous research has found that 17 percent of young adults between the ages of 18 to 25 have taken stimulants to stay up late to study or party.

-How do students without prescriptions for ADHD medications end up with these stimulants?
-The Partnership for Drug-Free Kids research found that 30 percent of young adults with legally prescribed stimulants shared their drugs with friends.
-Over half reported they were pressured into sharing or selling drugs like Adderall to their buddies — mostly as an aid to study longer and better.
+As many as 30 percent of young adults with legally prescribed stimulants were sharing their drugs with friends.
+Over half reported they were pressured into sharing or selling drugs like Adderall to their buddies.

 Some young people are taking drugs like Adderall and Ritalin to do more than study.
 Popping the pills in higher quantities than prescribed dulls appetite and causes weight loss.
-When crushed and snorted or mixed with water and injected, the drugs create a “party drug” that causes euphoria by increasing the neurotransmitter dopamine in the brain, much like the street drug known as “meth” (methamphetamine).
-The resulting high can cause addiction, the NIDA reports.
-The drugs can also cause blood pressure, heart rate, and body temperature to spike and trigger serious heart problems and stroke, too.
+When crushed and snorted or mixed with water and injected, the drugs create a “party drug” that causes euphoria, increasing the neurotransmitter dopamine in the brain, much like the street drug known as “meth” (methamphetamine).

 Those who abuse the drugs can experience feelings of hostility, paranoia, and even suicide.
 Kyle Craig, a high-achieving student at Vanderbilt University, bought Adderall from college pals so he could stay up all night studying.
 He later pretended to have ADHD to convince a doctor who didn't ask too many questions to provide him with a prescription for the drug.